LLNL/merlin/docs/source/merlin_commands.rst

 ----------------------------
 Batch submission scripts may not keep the batch allocation alive if there is not a blocking process in the submission script.
-The ``merlin monitor`` function address this by providing a blocking process that checks for running workers every 60 seconds.
+The ``merlin monitor`` command addresses this by providing a blocking process that checks for running workers every 60 seconds.
 If the ``$(MERLIN_STOP_WORKERS)`` option is used or when workers are stopped through some other mechanism, then the blocking process